w3f/Grants-Program/applications/decentralized_eclipse_chat_2.md

 4- accept_deny_invitation(from, to) -> This method will make the receiver accept or deny the invitation to make the communication happen or not.The invitation flag would be true/false.

-5- send_sms(from, to) -> This method will send sms from one sender to receiver.
-Msg would be added to the list of messages which they are exchanging.

-6- get_sms(from, to) -> This method will get a list of sms.
-Get the list of msg which has been sent between a specific sender and receiver.

-7- get_all_channels(from) -> This method will get all the channels/communication which have been done in the past.

-8- search_address(from) -> This method will search for any address already registered.

-9- delete_channel(from, channel id) -> This method delete the channel related with.
-Delete the list/channel of msg which has been sent between a specific sender and receiver.
-(Zeroing out the data: This means replacing the sensitive data with zeros or other meaningless characters.
-Hashing the data: )

 Our idea is to create a suitable communication platform that is tailored to the needs of each individual user.
 Every user will have the freedom to chousing his level of privacy and to decide if he wants to be identified or use the software in total anonymity.
 The communication will be direct between the two users without having the necessity of a server that can store an save the communication.
 Later on, the creation of Groups can be added as well.